Ada-Developers-Academy/core-unit-3/lifting-state-up/lifting-state-up.md

 | `props.onPresenceToggle(...);`                              | The value of `props.onPresenceToggle` is a function reference.
 We invoke this function using parentheses `()`.                                                                                                                                                                   |
 | `props.id`                                    | The function referenced by `props.onPresenceToggle` ultimately accepts one argument, the ID of the student whose presence data should be toggled.
 The ID of the student this `Student` component is showing is passed in through the `id` `props` value. |

-## Attaching `onAttendanceButtonClick` to the Attendance Button
+## Registering `attendanceButtonClicked` with the Attendance Button

 Now that we have defined an event handler, let's ensure that we're _using_ this event handler!

-We need to attach our function to the attendance button's `onClick` attribute:
+We need to register our function with the attendance button's `onClick` attribute:

 <!-- prettier-ignore-start -->
 ```js